anikitenko/mini-sftp-client/README.md

 ![connecting](https://github.com/anikitenko/mini-sftp-client/raw/staging/doc-images/connecting.png)

 ##### Notes:
-* After you successfully established connection, client will try to detect home directories no matter what is your local OS
+* After you successfully established connection, client will try to detect remote and local home directories
 * Button to Test connection is disabled after successful connection
     * This is because you can enter credentials to 1 server and if you test for another, input data remains and button to ReConnect also remains,